 A small sample (typically 1µL - 15µL whole blood) is drawn directly into the sampling device integrated within the cartridge.
 The sampling device may be modified to draw a variety of samples and sample volumes including semisolid and tissue-based samples.

 Dual axle centrifugation

-Upon feeding the closed assay cartridge into the instrument, it is automatically placed and locked off centre in the rotor disc.
-The processing and readout of the cartridge occurs automatically in accordance with the QR code printed on the cartridge.
+Upon feeding the closed assay cartridge into the instrument, it is automatically placed and locked off-center in the rotor disc.
+The processing and readout of the cartridge occurs automatically in accordance with the assay and lot specific data matrix code printed on the cartridge.

 The SpinChip cartridge holds integrated both liquid and dried reagents.
 The microfluidic designs are specifically designed to process the sample and the reagents according to the assaying and readout principles used.
 These designs consist of a variety of microfluidic modules connected by channels in several layers within the cartridge.